Partially adaptive nonparametric instrumental regression: Minimax optimal estimation

-\end{theo} \begin{rem} From Theorems \ref{res:lower} and \ref{res:upper:A3} follows that the estimator $\hsol_{\kstar}$ attains the optimal rate $\dstar$ for all sequences $\bw$, $\hw$ and $\tw$ satisfying the minimal regularity conditions from Assumption \ref{ass:minreg}.
-Let us elaborate on the interesting role of the sequences $\bw$, $\hw$ and $\tw$.
-Theorem \ref{res:lower} and \ref{res:upper:A3} show that the faster the sequence $\tw$ decreases, the slower the obtainable optimal rate of convergence becomes.
+\begin{remark} From Theorems~\ref{D:res:lower} and~\ref{D:res:upper:A3} it follows that under Assumption~\ref{D:ass:A2}, the estimator $\hsol_{\kstar}$ attains the optimal rate $\dstar$ for all sequences $\bw$, $\hw$ and $\tw$ satisfying the minimal regularity conditions from Assumption~\ref{D:ass:minreg}.
+Let us briefly discuss the role of the sequences $\bw$, $\hw$ and $\tw$.
+Theorem~\ref{D:res:lower} and~\ref{D:res:upper:A3} show that the faster the sequence $\tw$ decreases, the slower the obtainable optimal rate of convergence becomes.
 On the other hand, a faster increase of $\solw$ or decrease of $\hw$ leads to a faster optimal rate.
-In other words, as expected, a structural function satisfying a stronger regularity condition can be estimated faster, and measuring the accuracy with respect to a weaker norm leads to faster rates, too. $\square$\end{rem}
+In other words, as expected, a structural function satisfying a stronger regularity condition can be estimated faster, and measuring the accuracy with respect to a weaker norm leads to faster rates, too. $\square$\end{remark}

-\subsection{Illustration: estimation of derivatives.}
+\subsubsection{Illustration: estimation of derivatives}

-To illustrate the previous results, we will describe in this section the prior information about the unknown structural function $\sol$ by its level of smoothness.
-In order to simplify the presentation, we follow \cite{HallHorowitz2005} (where a more detailed discussion of this assumption can be found) and suppose that the marginal distribution of the scalar regressor $Z$ and the scalar instrument $W$ are uniformly distributed on the interval $[0,1]$.
+To illustrate the previous results, we will describe in this section the prior information about the unknown structural function $\sol$ by its degree of smoothness.
+In order to simplify the presentation, we follow \cite{HallHorowitz2005} and suppose that the marginal distribution of the scalar regressor $Z$ and the scalar instrument~$W$ are uniformly distributed on the interval $[0,1]$.
 It is worth noting that all the results below can be extended to the multivariate case in a straightforward way.
-In the univariate case, it follows that both Hilbert spaces $L^2_Z$ and $L^2_W$ are isomorphic to $L^2[0,1]$, endowed with the usual norm $\norm$ and inner product $\skalar$.
+In the univariate case, it follows that both Hilbert spaces~$L^2_Z$ and~$L^2_W$ are isomorphic to $L^2[0,1]$, endowed with the usual norm $\norm$ and inner product $\skalar$.

 In the last sections, we have seen that the choice of the basis $\{e_j\}_{j\geq1}$ is directly linked to the a priori assumptions we are willing to impose on the structural function.
-In case of classical smoothness assumptions, it is natural to consider the Sobolev space of periodic functions $\cW_r$, $r\geqslant0$, which for an integer $r$ is given by
+In case of classical smoothness assumptions, it is natural to consider the Sobolev space of periodic functions.
+Therefore, we introduce the trigonometric basis